On the estimation of extreme directional multivariate quantiles: Simulation Study

-\item \textbf{The directional quantile curve} $\mathcal{Q}_{\mathbf{X}}(1/n,\mathbf{e})$: Having all the previous ingredients, both theoretical and estimated results for $\mathcal{Q}_{\mathbf{X}}(1/n,\mathbf{e})$ can be calculated.
+\item \textbf{The directional quantile curve} $\mathcal{Q}_{\mathbf{X}}(1/n,\mathbf{e})$: Once the previous steps are completed, both theoretical and estimated results for $\mathcal{Q}_{\mathbf{X}}(1/n,\mathbf{e})$ can be calculated.
 We use the $t-$model to simulate $100$ Monte Carlo samples and we apply previous items 1-3 in order to construct point-wise confidence bands.
 The results are displayed in Figure \ref{fig:estQ}.

 Then, for both sample sizes $n\in\{500,\, 5000\}$, Figure \ref{fig:estQ} shows the theoretical quantiles plotted in black\footnote{Theoretical quantiles are the computational $1-\alpha$ iso-curves and iso-surfaces of the multivariate $t-$distribution.}, theoretical asymptotic approximations through the tail function are in magenta, medians point by point of the 100 Monte Carlo estimated curves are in blue and confidence regions from $15\%$ to $85\%$ are shaded in green.
 We can appreciate the accuracy of the estimations of $\mathcal{Q}_{\mathbf{X}}(1/n,\mathbf{e})$.
-As expected, it is also possible to see from the confidence regions that uncertainty grows as the extreme level $\alpha = 1/n$ approaches to zero.

 Now, for the \textit{FPC} direction, we have that theoretical \textit{FPC} is equal to $(0.9997,\, 0.025)$ and the parameters of this directional model are

 Thereby, we calculate theoretical $\mathcal{Q}_{R_{\mathbf{FPC}}\mathbf{X}}(1/n,\mathbf{e})$ and associated estimators by using previous items 1-4.
 We consider the same sample sizes $n \in\{500,\, 5000\}$ and Figure \ref{fig:estQRot} presents the results in the same colors as before.